Watch Me Work Before You Work With Me

 What Trauma Dump Is

-One day, my friend Lou Wilson decided to tell his audience he was goignt o livestream his own therapy.
-In fact, he was going to play a character version of himself, and try to satirically sabotage therapy while his audience watched.
-He told me he didn’t want to hire an actor to pretend to be a therapist, but rather have a real therapist play the part, so he asked me.
+One day my friend Lou Wilson told his audience he was going to livestream his own therapy.
+He'd play a character version of himself and try to satirically sabotage the process — and instead of hiring an actor to play the therapist, he wanted a real one.
+He asked me.

-The constraints: I wouldn’t know anything about his plans, I would pretend not to know him, and I couldn’t ask about his past o his relationships so as to not implicate anyone in real life in the drama.
-You might think this would make therapy impossible, but all it really meant was that we had to work in the here-and-now, which is a style I deeply love.
+The constraints: I wouldn't know his plans, I'd pretend not to know him, and I couldn't ask about his past or his relationships.
+You might think that would make therapy impossible.
+What it actually meant was that we had to work entirely in the here-and-now — which is a style I love.